nf-core/website/sites/main-site/src/content/blog/2024/tools-3_0_0.md

 >>>>>>> TEMPLATE
 ```

+### How to resolve

+Double check that all authors are included.
-just ignore the incoming changes and keep the credits as they are.
+If that is the case, ignore the incoming changes and keep the credits as they are.

 ## `.nf-core.yml`

 There might be conflicts due to changed order, renamed and new fields, especially in the `template` section.
 In general, you can accept all incoming changes.
 The following fields were added to the file:

 ```yaml